Opening: Camp Moon River Camp Counselor

 Follow and uphold all safety and security rules and procedures.

-Provide supervision while campers are transported to and from scheduled camp field trips off of the camp property.
+Provide supervision while campers are transported to and from scheduled camp field trips off of camp property.

 Represent the camp when interacting with parents or community members.

-Provide parents with appropriate feedback and information as needed for their campers to have a successful camp experience.
+Provide parents appropriate feedback and information as needed for their campers to have a successful camp experience.

 Follow safety and security protocols when campers are in public while presenting a positive image of the camp.